 Declaration of Emergency, Began March 15th, 2020

-Executive Order 2020-09, Aligns the local gathering limitation restrictions with those issued by the Governor; aligns the resident, non-resident, and seasonal resident travel, travel restrictions, and self-quarantine requirement with those issued by the Governor; and providing directives to Short Term Lodging owners and operators expires (subject to be extended)
+Executive Order 2020-09, Aligns all local gathering limitation restrictions with those issued by the Governor; aligns the resident, non-resident, and seasonal resident travel, travel restrictions, and self-quarantine requirement with those issued by the Governor; and providing directives to Short Term Lodging owners and operators

 Statewide: State of Rhode Island